techmilldenton/hackntx/_posts/2018-12-03-hackntx-2018-winners-and-wrap-up.markdown

   path: /assets/img/event/teams.jpg
 ---

 What a day!
 We wrapped up our first civic tech hackathon on Saturday, December 1 at UNT Inspire Park, and our organizing team was blown away by the presentations!
-We had a wide range of participants ranging from the very experienced and seasoned developers to kids who have never used tools like Tableu before.
+We had a wide range of participants from the very experienced and seasoned developers to kids who have never used tools like Tableu before.
 We even had a team take the data provided for the event and create a GraphQL API that makes the data easier to use in the future.
 All of them were able to learn something new and build something cool - and we'd call that a success.

 Available to the teams were datasets from cities and local organizations that could serve as a foundation for their project.
 From the City of Denton, we had operation budget data for the past 2 years that needed to be visualized for easy summary.
-In addition, we had a months worth of traffic incident data from Waze, provided by the Nort Texas Council of Governments and [511DFW.org](http://511dfw.org).
+In addition, we had a months worth of traffic incident data from Waze, provided by the North Texas Council of Governments and [511DFW.org](http://511dfw.org).
 This data could've been used in a number of ways, anything from statistical analysis to predictive reporting.

 ## The Winners